pretix/pretix-docs/docs/topics/scan.md

 !!!
 Warning
     The PIN settings page also has the option to turn on kiosk mode.
     Kiosk mode fundamentally limits the functionality of the app.
-    The only way to leave kiosk mode is to scan a QR code of the PIN.
+    There are only two ways to leave kiosk mode: scanning a QR code of the PIN, or performing a hard reset of the pretixSCAN app.

     Do not turn on kiosk mode unless you are planning to use the device in a self-serve setup with customers scanning their own tickets.
     Do not turn on kiosk mode before you have decided on a PIN, generated a QR code for it and stored it in a safe place.